 To model the travelers' prediction behaviors, this paper employs the idea of Cognitive Hierarchy (CH) theory from \citet{camerer2004cognitive}, in which travelers form their beliefs of their opponents using an iterated reasoning process.
-In the CH theory, the heterogeneous players differ in their strategic-reasoning levels (i.e., cognitive capacities): while lower-step players do not carefully think through the whole game, the higher-step players would try to reap benefits by predicting how these lower-level ``careless'' players respond to the current situation.
+In the CH theory, the heterogeneous players differ in their strategic-reasoning levels (i.e., cognitive capacities).
+Lower-step players do not carefully think through the whole game.
+Meanwhile, higher-step players would try to reap benefits by predicting how these lower-level ``careless'' players respond to the current situation.
 The CH model provided superior explanations in many game-theoretic settings, including guessing games \citep{costa2006cognition} and extensive-form games \citep{ho2013dynamic}.
-It can also explain many phenomena in economics, marketing, and operation management, including market entry competition \citep{goldfarb2011thinks} and capacity allocation games \citep{cui2017cognitive}.
+It can also explain many phenomena in economics, marketing, and operation management, including market entry competition \citep{goldfarb2011thinks}, platform competition \citep{hossain2013markets}, information disclosure in movie markets \citep{brown2013estimating} and capacity allocation games \citep{cui2017cognitive}.
 It is worth mentioning that although the idea stemmed from \citet{camerer2004cognitive}, our proposed model's novelty lies in its dynamic nature.
-In contrast, most applications of the CH model in the literature are static one-shot games such as the p-beauty game.
+In contrast, most applications of the CH model in the literature are static one-shot games such as the $p$-beauty game.

-In the literature, two pieces of work have recognized and modeled such prediction behavior; see \citet{he2012modeling} and \citet{he2016marginal}.
-However, they still have their limitations.
-The former work predicted the potential future congestion only once, and the prediction memory gradually vanished as time wore on.
-The latter work focused on the case where all the travelers are homogenous 1-step travelers; i.e., they all believe that the other travelers except herself are 0-step ones who myopically switch to shorter routes based on previous experience.
-Moreover, the model was developed using ordinary differential equations.
-Despite their tractability for mathematical analysis, the continuous models bring challenges in calibration with real data because the real-world system of repeated daily trips is discrete.
-Some properties (e.g., stability) in continuous time can only be considered a weaker result compared to the discrete-time counterpart \citep{li2018managing}.
-Under some scenarios, conclusions drawn from continuous- and discrete-time systems may even contradict each other \citep{ye2021day}.
+In the literature, two pieces of work have modeled such prediction behavior; see \citet{he2012modeling} and \citet{he2016marginal}.
+However, both have their limitations.
+The former work predicted future congestion only once, with prediction memory gradually vanishing over time.
+The latter work focused on the case where all the travelers are homogenous 1-step travelers who believe others are 0-step travelers making myopic switches based on previous experience.
+Moreover, this model uses ordinary differential equations which, despite their tractability for mathematical analysis, bring challenges in calibrating with real-world discrete daily trip data.
+Stability in continuous time may represent weaker results compared to the discrete-time counterpart \citep{li2018managing}.
+Under certain scenarios, conclusions from continuous- and discrete-time systems may even contradict each other \citep{ye2021day}.